 The capacity of the USB flash drive you need to store your DVD collection depends on the size of each movie.
 A standard single-layer DVD can hold up to 4.7 GB, while a dual-layer DVD can store up to 8.5 GB.

 If we assume that most movies are around 2 hours long and encoded with good quality at about 1-2GB per movie, a 128GB USB flash drive could hold approximately between 64 and 128 movies.
-However, this is an estimate; actual storage may vary based upon the specific file sizes.
+However, this is an estimate; actual storage may vary based on the specific file sizes.

 As for format, it depends on what device you plan on using to play these files: